Nymisha7/Personalised-shopping-agent/README.md

-This is our submission to the OPENENV hackathon
+This is my submission to the OPENENV hackathon

 Link:https://huggingface.co/spaces/Nymisha7/RL-Personality-automatic-shopper